 by Neel Desai, M.D.

-Neel Desai is a family physician, active contributor to The Happy Doc, and has a New Year’s resolution to stop texting like a teenage girl.
-Follow him on Twitter @drneel1973.
+Neel Desai is a family physician, active contributor to The Happy Doc, lifelong medical student, and still knows what he doesn’t know.
+Follow him @drneel1973 on Twitter.